docsforadobe/javascript-tools-guide/4 - User-Interface Tools/control-objects.rst

 those children that are not individually hidden.
 To add to a window w:
 w.add ("group" [, bounds, {creation_properties}]);
 bounds: Optional.
-The element’s position and size.
+The element's position and size.
 creation_properties: Optional.
 An object that contains any of

 the following properties: